wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/5-additional-actions.md

 ![Screenshot of Properties of 'Activate Cell in Excel Worksheet' action dialog with Activate set to Absolutely specified Cell.](..\media\activate-cell-in-excel-action-properties.png)

-It is also possible to insert and delete columns and rows by using the appropriate actions; however, you are required to specify a column or row index.
-In case of insertion, the row or column will be added before the one that is specified.
+You can also insert and delete columns and rows by using the appropriate actions, but you are required to specify a column or row index.
+With insertion, the row or column is added before the one that is specified.

 ![Screenshot of Properties of 'Insert Row to Excel Worksheet' action dialog.](..\media\insert-row-to-excel-action-properties.png)